vivekptnk/netcom_codes/README.md

 # Network and Communication
-Codes available here to learn for LABFAT. :sparkles: :metal:, under Prof. Navamani TM.
+Codes to learn for LABFAT, under Prof. Navamani TM. :sparkles: :metal:

 ## 1. Network Configuration Commands
 Commands under this sub-section might not come for LABFAT, but it's general understanding is required for VIVA or QUIZ.